 As a staff member of e3 Partners Ministry, I equip U.S. believers and our Tanzanian National Partners to make disciples among the deaf.
 To accomplish this, we partner with deaf pastors & evangelists, sign-language mobile app developers, and non-profit organizations conducting deaf outreach, just to name a few.

-As a short-term mission trip leader, I’m coordinating a return trip to Tanzania this summer.
-There, e3 and our Tanzanian National Partners will launch a new church comprised of 20 deaf believers.
+As a short-term mission trip leader, I coordinated a return trip to Tanzania this summer.
+There, e3 and our Tanzanian National Partners launched a new church comprised of 20 deaf believers.
 How thrilling!
-We will also train the church to share the love of Christ with other deaf individuals via Gospel Conversations Training.
+We also trained the church to share the love of Christ with other deaf individuals via Gospel Conversations Training.

-The church members and training participants will learn Bible stories which can easily be signed and shared with others.
-They will discover simple evangelism and discipleship tools that resonate with the deaf.
-We will also equip them to maintain a healthy church over time by teaching the biblical principles of church stewardship.
-Ultimately, we want to empower deaf believers to reach the 98% who don’t yet know Christ.
+The church members and training participants learned Bible stories which can easily be signed and shared with others.
+They also discovered simple evangelism and discipleship tools that resonate with the deaf.
+Additionally, we equipped them to maintain a healthy church over time by teaching the biblical principles of church stewardship.
+Our goal is to empower deaf believers to reach others within their community.

 Serving this niche community has truly been the honor of a lifetime.
 If this is something you’d like to be a part of, please consider getting involved with Made to Multiply through a short-term mission trip or Gospel Conversations Training.
 Thanks for reading my story and may God bless you.